ssciwr/AMMICO/README.md

 It is done.

 ### Micromamba
-If you have micromamba on your machine you can prepare environment with just one command:
+If you are using micromamba you can prepare environment with just one command:

 ```micromamba create --no-channel-priority -c nvidia -c pytorch -c conda-forge -n ammico_env "python=3.10" pytorch torchvision torchaudio pytorch-cuda "tensorflow-gpu<=2.12.3" "numpy<=1.23.4"```